fahmiauliarahman/excalidraw-complete/README.md

 docker run -v ${PWD}/:/pwd/ -it exalidraw-ui-build cp -r /frontend /pwd
 ```

-(Optional) Replace `localhost:3002` inside of `main.go` with your domain name if you want to use a reverse proxy
+(Optional) Replace `draw.fahmiar.blog` inside of `main.go` with your domain name if you want to use a reverse proxy
 (Optional) Replace `"ssl=!0", "ssl=0"` with `"ssl=!0", "ssl=1"` if you want to use HTTPS
 (Optional) Replace `"ssl:!0", "ssl:0"` with `"ssl:!0", "ssl=1"` if you want to use HTTPS